01 of 12

 This page is mostly for out-of-towners.
 The places listed below are some of the most popular for a side trip during a San Francisco vacation.

 - Sacramento: The state capitol has an interesting Old Town and some great museums.
+Learn about all the best things to do in Sacramento.

 - Big Sur: Many of your iconic ideas of California probably came from pictures taken in Big Sur, with sweeping coastlines and towering trees.

-- Monterey and and Carmel: The peninsula's bookend towns couldn't be more different: a former cannery town and an upscale artists' enclave.
+- Monterey and Carmel: The peninsula's bookend towns couldn't be more different: a former cannery town and an upscale artists' enclave.

 - Napa Valley: The Wine Country you've read about.